jaejae6/Cheaters/README.md

 2. Make sure the folder containg the documents you want to search is unzipped and located in the same    folder as the code
 3. Compile the code using "make -f makefile"
 4. Run executable program using
-   Ex)Ex) ./a.out "name of the file where all your documents are stored"
+   Ex) ./a.out "name of the file where all your documents are stored"